Wall-crossing from Lagrangian Cobordisms: Introduction

 \subsection{Results}

 The goal of this paper is to extend our understanding of wall-crossing between Hamiltonian isotopic Lagrangians to wall-crossing between cobordant Lagrangians.
 We use the \emph{pearly Floer complex} $\CF(L)$ as a receptacle for counting holomorphic disks.
-This is a deformation of the Morse complex $\CM(L)$ constructed by inserting holomorphic disks into the flow lines of the Morse function. $\CF(L)$ is a filtered $A_\infty$ algebra and given a pair $(L, b)$, we denote by $\CF_b(L)$ the algebraic deformation of the pearly Floer complex of $L$ by the bounding cochain $b$.
-Our first result is an extension of \cite{biran2013fukayacategories} to the non-monotone and cylindrical setting. \begin{theorem}[Paraphrasing \cref{thm:cylindricityofcobordism}] Suppose that $K: L^-\rightsquigarrow L^+$ is a Lagrangian cobordism whose topology is $L^-\times \RR$.
-Then there is a filtered map of $A_\infty$ algebras $\Theta_K: \CF(L^-)\to \CF(L^+)$. \end{theorem} As every Hamiltonian isotopy of Lagrangians produces a cylindrical suspension Lagrangian cobordism realizing that isotopy, we obtain another proof that Hamiltonian isotopic Lagrangians have quasi-isomorphic pearly Floer complexes.
+This is a deformation of the Morse complex $\CM(L)$ constructed by inserting holomorphic disks with boundary on $L$ into the flow lines of the Morse function. $\CF(L)$ is a filtered $A_\infty$ algebra.
+We first prove that the pearly Floer complex of a Lagrangian cobordism is compatible with the pearly Floer complex of the ends. \begin{theorem}[Restatement of \cref{cor:projectionsareainfinity}] The projections of the Floer cohomology of a Lagrangian cobordism to that of its ends $\beta^\pm: \CF(K)\to \CF(L^\pm)$ are $A_\infty$ homomorphisms. \end{theorem} We employ these new Floer results techniques to extend \cite{biran2013fukayacategories} to the non-monotone and cylindrical setting. \begin{theorem}[Paraphrasing \cref{thm:cylindricityofcobordism}] Suppose that $K: L^-\rightsquigarrow L^+$ is a Lagrangian cobordism diffeomorphic to $L^+\times \RR$.
+Then there is a homotopy equivalence of filtered $A_\infty$ algebras $\Theta_K: \CF(L^-)\to \CF(L^+)$. \end{theorem} As every Hamiltonian isotopy of Lagrangians produces a cylindrical suspension Lagrangian cobordism realizing that isotopy, this generalizes invariance of Floer cohomology of Hamiltonian isotopic Lagrangians to the unobstructed setting.
+The method of proof differs from the Hamiltonian isotopy setting and uses that $\CF(K)$ is the deformation of the mapping cylinder $\CM(K)$.
+In the setting where $L^-$ is tautologically unobstructed, we show that $K$ is unobstructed by a bounding cochain whose restriction to $L^-$ is trivial but whose restriction to $L^+$ may not be.

 The first non-monotone and non-cylindrical example that we look at is the mutation cobordism.
 We similarly prove that this cobordism gives an equivalence. \begin{theorem}[Paraphrasing \cref{thm:wallcrossingcobordism}] Let $K_{\mu^\epsilon_D}: L\rightsquigarrow \mu^\epsilon_D(L)$ be a mutation cobordism satisfying \cref{cond:isolatedmutation}.
-Then there exists a deforming cochain $b\in \CF(K_{\mu^\epsilon_D})$ so that the $\CF_b(K_{\mu^\epsilon_D})$ is a mapping cocylinder, yielding a map of filtered $A_\infty$ algebras:
+Then there exists a deforming cochain $b\in \CF(K_{\mu^\epsilon_D})$ so that the $\CF_b(K_{\mu^\epsilon_D})$ is an $A_\infty$ mapping cocylinder, yielding a map of filtered $A_\infty$ algebras:

+\end{theorem} The proof is more difficult than the cylindrical case, as $\CF(K)$ is \emph{not} the deformation of a mapping cylinder.
+To show that $K$ is unobstructed, we must construct a bounding cochain for $K_{\mu^\epsilon_D}$ accounting for an interesting holomorphic disk with boundary on $K_{\mu^\epsilon_D}$.
+The main observation for mutation cobordisms is that portion of the pearly differential on $\CF(K)$ arising from this holomorphic disk exactly cancels out the non-cylindrical topology of $K$.